Kingscliq/deralinks/README.md

 # DeraLinks - Real Estate Tokenization Platform

-DeraLinks is a comprehensive platform for tokenizing real estate assets on the Hedera blockchain.
+DeraLinks is a comprehensive platform for tokenizing real estate assets on a DAG-based distributed ledger (Hedera).
 It enables property owners to fractionally tokenize their assets and create a marketplace for trading these tokens.

 ---